visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-builder.md

 # `GLTFBuilder` class (@loaders.gl/gltf)

-The `GLTFBuilder` class allows applications to dynamically build up a hybrid JSON/binary GLB file.
+The `GLTFBuilder` class allows applications to use a "fluent" API to dynamically build up a hybrid JSON/binary GLB file.
 The `GLTFBuilder` would normally be used if you want to save custom mixed JSON/binary data in a "GLB envelope".

-The `GLTFBuilder` class supports the `GLTFWriter` class.
+References:
+* For more information, see [glTF and GLB support]() in the Developer's Guide.

 ## Usage